denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 - The system sets the permissions and starts the DNS update service.
 - The system executes an `Python` script that genereates `SMTP` credentials for Amazon `SES`.
 - The system configures the `.env` variables for Amazon `SES`, `EFS`, `Route53` and `CloudWatch` depending on the `.env`. variable
-- The systems installs `Docker` and `Docker-Compose` and creates and `systemd` process for it.
+- The systems installs `Docker` and `Docker Compose` and creates and `systemd` process for it.
 - The system installs `Cronie` and creates and `systemd` process for it.
 - The system restarts the `CloudWatch` agent.
 - The system configures the `cfn-hup` helper that detects changes in the resource metadata and creates and `systemd` process for it.

 The system also configures `CloudWatch` and creates some alarms for several metrics.
 When an alaram is triggered, an e-mail will be sent to OpenRemote.
-This is configured via the ``SNS`` subscription/topic.
+This is configured via the `SNS` subscription/topic.

 <img src="../assets/image/ec2-cloudformation.png" width="500">